furikake fried rice + how to poach an egg

 how to poach an egg

 Poaching eggs sounds like an intimidating task, but it is quite simple, and I would argue much easier than even frying an egg.
 When poaching eggs, it helps to add about 1 T of vinegar (or lemon) to your water.
 The acid keeps the whites together by assisting with the coagulation of albumin.
+Using vinegar is optional, and once you become comfortable poaching eggs you can remove it from the recipe.

 - 2 eggs